dig-ie/dig-ie/README.md

 <a href="https://www.linkedin.com/in/di%C3%AAgo-de-barros-760541257/" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

 ## ⚡ Curiosity: I took a technical course in computer networks and a medium/long course in computer graphics.
-I learned programming logic with the C language, with which I even did one of my first code projects/challenges.
+I learned programming logic with the C language and I have also been software support.

 ### Stats
 <div>